patrickcjk/imgui-notify/README.md

 # imgui-notify
 As I couldn't find any library for this I just decided to create my own.
+We will use font awesome 5 for icons.

 ## Usage
 ```c++
 // Initialisation, once at the beggining of your code, usually after ImGui_ImplDX12_Init()
 notify::init();